An IBS-friendly twist on the Thai classic, this low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

-- ¼ cup sugar
+- ¼ cup granulated sugar

-- 2 Tbsp. rice vinegar
+- 2 tablespoons plain rice vinegar

-- 1 Tbsp. paprika
+- 1 tablespoon ground paprika

-- 1 egg, beaten
+- 1 large egg, beaten

-- 1 cup bean sprouts
+- 1 cup fresh bean sprouts

-- Soak rice noodles in cold water for 30 minutes.* NoodlesThe noodles will soften but still be firm to touch.
-They will continue to cook when added to the skillet.
+- Soak the rice noodles in hot water for 15 minutes (or cool water for 30 minutes).
+The noodles will soften but still be firm to touch.
+They will continue to cook and soften when added to the hot skillet.
 Drain and set aside